 My name is Dr. John A. Mundell and I am an interdisciplinary scholar of Black Studies and Women's, Gender, and Sexuality Studies, a foreign language educator, and translator.
-My research and teaching focus on black popular culture, critical whiteness, gender and sexuality, and theories of racial formation in Latin America, the Caribbean, and Lusophone Africa.
+My research and teaching focus on black popular culture, gender and sexuality, and theories of racial formation in Latin America, the Caribbean, and Lusophone Africa.

 I am currently a Postdoctoral Fellow in African and African American Studies at Washington University in St. Louis.
 I completed my Ph.D. in African American and African Diaspora Studies with a Designated Emphasis in Women, Gender, and Sexuality, from the University of California, Berkeley.
 Prior to my Ph.D., I earned a Masters in Ethnic and African Studies from the Universidade Federal da Bahia in Salvador, Brazil where I lived for five years.
 Before moving to Brazil, I earned a Masters in Spanish Education from Wake Forest University and my B.A. in Spanish, Latin American Studies, and Afro-American Studies from the University of North Carolina at Chapel Hill.